kjosib/mistake/README.md

 ## Where do we stand?

-Some bits probably work, but it's still mostly conceptual.
+Some bits work, but much is still conceptual.

 * There is a `sandbox` folder with some embryonic bits that are slowly growing into a usable system.